 ICO, IDO, IGO

 ICO means "initial coin offering".
 It is a crowdfunding model (like IPO) for projects at the initial stage of development.
-Tokens issued and sold during the ICO are usually intended to be used in the future to pay for products and services from the funded project.
+Tokens issued and sold during the ICO are used to pay for products and services from the funded project.

 IDO stands for initial DEX (decentralized exchange) offering, where new tokens are listed at a decentralized exchange for raising funds.
 IDO investors can trade tokens right away, as they are already listed.